 The Ohio State University has another one of the best nursing programs in Ohio.
-With a combination of online and campus courses, this program uses evidence-based practice as its foundation to produce students knowledgeable in health care safety and quality.
+With a combination of online and campus courses, this program uses the evidence-based practice as its foundation to produce students knowledgeable in health care safety and quality.
 The university partners with other higher learning institutions for experiential opportunities for students who enroll.
 The University Center for Healthcare Innovation and Wellness embraces innovation and encourages thought leadership.

 Nursing students at the Ohio State University attend classes led by renowned faculty members.
 Instructors challenge students to think independently and gain confidence in their knowledge.
 Students get hands-on opportunities thanks to world-class amenities where they can conduct research. this large university has more than 1,400 student clubs and organizations to help students enrich their college experience.

 Highlight: The Ohio State University is ranked number one among the state’s top public universities.

 Offering both online and campus tracks, Ohio University is among the best nursing programs in Ohio.
 Faculty members are practitioners and educators dedicated to student success.
 The school’s online RN to BSN program is among the top 13 programs in the country.
 The school also has one of the most affordable nursing programs, ranking seventh in the nation.
 With an international reputation and track record of producing excellent graduates, this is a great choice for nurses who want the best education they can receive.

 Each student has a unique experience at Ohio University.
 The emphasis of this institution of higher learning involves leadership and providing students with the skills they need to follow their chosen career path.
 Ohio University is among the top 100 public universities according to U.S. News and World Report.
 Both Forbes and U.S. News rank it as one of the most beautiful campuses in the country.

 Highlight: Ohio State University is among the top four public universities in Ohio.